 Held-to-maturity securities are carried at amortized cost (straight-line method) based on the moving average method.
-As a rule, available-for-sale securities are stated at fair value based on market prices on the closing date.
-However, available-for-sale securities whose fair value is extremely difficult to be determined are carried at cost based on the moving average method.
+Availablefor-sale securities are stated at fair value.
+However, stocks and others without quoted market prices are carried at cost based on the moving average method.